jerryrw/cryptolib/README.md

-# AES-256 Encryption Implementation
+# A simple cryptographic library for educational use only

-A complete, production-quality AES-256 encryption/decryption implementation in pure C with no external dependencies.
+## It includes: AES-256 Encryption, MD5 hash, sha256 hash and sha3256 hash in pure C with no external dependencies.
 Optimized for macOS ARM (Apple Silicon M series processors).

 ## Features